alibaba/hooks/packages/use-url-state/index.en-US.md

 # useUrlState

-<Tag lang="en-US" tags="ssr&crossPlatform"></Tag>

-A hook that stores the state into url query parameters.
+A hook that store the state into url query.

 ## Install